ligato/docs/docs/user-guide/concepts.md

 ![model-proto-KV-store](../img/user-guide/model-proto-KV-store.svg)

-As a summary, use the [agentctl model list][agentctl model list] command to print the model names, proto.Message name and the short-form key prefix.
-For brevity purposes in this example, the vpp.interfaces model is used:
+Use the [agentctl model list][agentctl model list] command to print the model names, proto.Message name and the short-form key prefix.
+For brevity purposes, the vpp.interfaces model is used in this example:
 ```json
 agentctl model ls vpp.interfaces
 ```